SharePoint and AllyMatter solve different problems. Here’s how to decide which one your team actually needs.

 How long does AllyMatter take to set up compared to SharePoint?

-The setup section above covers this in detail, but the short version is this: SharePoint requires architectural decisions, developer time, and user training before it’s usable as a knowledge base.
-AllyMatter is structured so that department leads, not IT, can get it running.
-The gap in time-to-value is significant.
+SharePoint needs architectural decisions, admin time, and user training before it is usable as a knowledge base.
+AllyMatter is structured so department leads can get it running, with the core workspace ready in about five minutes.
+The gap in time to value is large.

 What happens to acknowledgment records if we migrate from SharePoint?

-SharePoint doesn’t natively track policy acknowledgments, so most organizations manage this through email confirmations or manual logs.
-When you move to AllyMatter, acknowledgments are logged automatically with timestamps, reminder sequences are configurable, and compliance reporting is available in the dashboard.
-Legacy acknowledgment records can be stored as reference documents within the platform.
+SharePoint does not natively track policy acknowledgments, so most teams manage it through email or manual logs.
+In AllyMatter, acknowledgments are logged automatically with timestamps, reminders are configurable, and compliance reporting is in the dashboard.
+Legacy acknowledgment records can be stored as reference documents in the platform.